 It's enough to make you want to go back to school.

 Hands-on learning is one key to getting more girls hooked on science -- which is important for overcoming the national shortfall in scientifically literate workers.
-That point comes up in many contexts in a book I just wrote for the National Science Foundation -- New Formulas for America's Workforce: Girls in Science and Engineering by Pat McNees), based on information in the NSF project files.
+That point comes up in many contexts in a book I wrote for the National Science Foundation (New Formulas for America's Workforce: Girls in Science and Engineering by Pat McNees), based on information in the NSF project files.
 Download by chapter (PDF) or download whole book, free.
 Best practices for teaching science--to strengthen the science workforce.)
 In that book I summarize for parents and educators what investigators on 224 projects have learned about how to get more girls and women to study for careers in science, technology and engineering.

 Not surprisingly, a lot of the things we do to our children in the name of education discourage them from taking the gateway courses required for many rewarding careers.
 Parents and teachers expect different things from girls and boys, for example, which affects how they perform and often limits what they learn -- and what they expect from themselves.
 Some of the best guidelines for working with young girls came from a Girls Inc. project called Teaching Smart: